alex-nackenoff/hugo-website/content/posts/gluten-free-bread.md

 ### No
 But you can get close.
 After a few too many failed attempts at baking gluten-free for my girlfriend (now wife) using random Google search result cooking blogs, I sought out the best reputable source as I knew this was possible.
 I came across and got a well cited and reviewed gluten free bread book on Amazon <a href="https://www.amazon.com/Gluten-Free-Artisan-Bread-Five-Minutes/dp/1250018315/ref=sr_1_1?dchild=1&keywords=gluten+free+bread+baking&qid=1599948059&sr=8-1">"Gluten-Free Artisan Bread in Five Minutes a Day..."</a> (which is a clickbait lie regarding 5 minutes but ignore that, it's really good).
 Immediately reading the essential pages, I realized that the critical step in gluten-free bread baking comes down to the composition of the flour mix, which I had largely ignored or used whatever gluten-free flour mix in my grocery store.
 The quality of my gluten free breads improved 10x overnight.

 The flour mix is mostly rice flour based, but calls for sorghum flour (hard to find so you can replace with oat flour), potato starch (<u>not flour</u>), tapioca flour, and xanthan gum.
 Flour mix detailed below.
 Get a kitchen scale, and use the metric system.
+I use <a href="https://www.amazon.com/gp/product/B079D9B82W/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1">this</a> scale.

 Flour | Amount (grams)
 --------|------